Weddings are usually associated with food. Okay so there may be a

 Take a heavy bottomed pan, keep on a low flame.
 First, throw in the butter, wait for it to melt (only melt, not brown).
 Add maida, little by little, mixing it in completely.
 Wait for the maida to cook, carefully monitoring it to ensure that it does not change the colour.
 Now is the tough bit.
 Concentrating only on it, trickle in milk, stirring continuously, because you don’t want lumps forming in your sauce.
 If you have a whisk, use that.
 Even if you don’t have lower arm strength, use that!
 Keep whisking while slowly mixing in the milk.
 You will have a nice thick sauce by the time all the milk has been added.
 Your work is not over yet.
 If you are novice at this, switch off the heat.
 Add the grated cheese to this.
 Stir continuously so the cheese melts into the sauce.

-Now, mix the spaghetti and sautéed vegetables in the white sauce.
-Check for taste, add salt, pepper and more seasoning, as per taste.
-If the sauce is not thick enough, let the pasta stay for a while so the cheese thickens.
+If the sauce is not thick enough, let the pasta stay for a while so

 Take small handfuls, shape them as well as you can.
 Take a steel tumbler or katora and invert it over the shaped lump so you can make it round.
 Coat with bread crumbs so it will hold shape.
 This is the final step before frying, if you are strictly vegetarian.